 Fund balance is the amount of unencumbered cash that ensures services could be provided for a short time even if commitments exceeded revenues.
-In 2011 the City Commission officially adopted a City Fund Balance Policy.
+In 2020 the City Commission officially adopted a Fiscal and Budgetary Policy for the City which includes a Fund Balance Policy.
 The minimum fund balance requirement is equivalent to fifteen percent of the budgeted expenditures in the General Fund and five percent in other eligible funds.
 For enterprise funds that have debt service, the required debt coverage ratio requires that the ending balance be 1.25% of the following year's debt service.